The Rosetta Stone

 If something is a genuine example of this pattern, you should be able to identify:

-- Where the hollow/unoccupiable center is
+- Where the paradoxical / unoccupiable center is

 If you can't find all four, either it's not an example of this pattern, or you're looking at it wrong.